Save up to 25%… Shop Our Birthday Sale Now!

 Underside of Mushroom Undersides - Gills, Pores, Ridges, Teeth

-The underside of a mushroom can have one of 4 types of structures: gills, teeth, ridges, or pores.
-Source.
+The underside of a mushroom can have one of four types of structures: gills, teeth, ridges, or pores.

 Mushroom Gills

-The mushroom gill is a small, thin-walled structure that surrounds the stem of the mushroom.
-It has an opening on one side and is usually found in clusters around the stem of mushrooms.
+The mushroom gill is a small, thin-walled structure that surrounds the mushroom's stem.
+It has an opening on one side and is usually found in clusters around the stem.

-The gills are composed of two layers, the lamellae that reach from the stem to the edge, and the lamellulae that are shorter gills that don’t reach the stem.
-Not all mushrooms possess lamellulae (3).
+The gills are composed of two layers: the lamellae that reach from the stem to the edge, and the lamellulae that are shorter gills that don’t reach the stem.
+Keep in mind that not all mushrooms possess lamellulae [3].

-Gills can have many distinct characteristics that make the mushroom identifiable.
-Some include:
+Gills can have many distinct characteristics that can help identify a mushroom, such as:

 • Shape